Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories

 \subsection{Difference between exact and usual post-Newtonian parameters}

-It is worth emphazising that the \textit{exact} post-Newtonian parameters in equations (\ref{eq:exact_param}-\ref{eq:exact_param_theta}) depend on the internal structure of each bodies, whereas the usual post-Newtonian parameters in the literature, see e.g. \cite{will:2014lr,fienga:2024lr}, only depend on the specific theory considered.
+It is worth emphasizing that the \textit{exact} post-Newtonian parameters in equations (\ref{eq:exact_param}-\ref{eq:exact_param_theta}) depend on the internal structure of each body, whereas the usual post-Newtonian parameters in the literature, see e.g. \cite{will:2014lr,fienga:2024lr}, only depend on the specific theory considered.